-The first case is for the BAF system, which would process secondary effluent from the existing activatedsludge system and for which air from the atmosphere would be used to provide oxygen.
+The first case is for the BAF system, which would process secondary effluent from the existing activated- sludge system and for which air from the atmosphere would be used to provide oxygen.
 In that case, blowers provided by the system supplier would provide diffused air.
 The blowers would be housed in the BAF building.
-During the maximum day, about 280 tons/day of oxygen would be needed.
-Air use would be about 150,000 cfm at the maximum rate, and connected power for the blowers would be about 7,500 horsepower.
+During the maximum day, about 250 tons/day of oxygen would be needed in the BAF.
+Air use would be about 135,000 cfm at the maximum rate, and connected power for the blowers would be about 6,800 horsepower.
+Additional blowers would be required for backwashing the media as discussed in Section 4.2.

 The second case is for the MBBR system, which would process primary effluent.
 With the MBBR system, high-purity oxygen would be used.
+During the peak month, approximately 400 tons/day oxygen would be required.
 Two new 150-ton units would have to be added, to supplement the two 150-ton/day units existing at Deer Island's cryogenic plant.